carmenbianca/report-liferay/report.md

 ## Outbound

-Because the \gls{outbound} component has two sub-components of its own (mass-conversion script and CopyrightCheck in Source Formatter), I will discuss them here separately.
+Because the \gls{outbound} component has two sub-components of its own (mass-conversion tool and CopyrightCheck in Source Formatter), I will discuss them here separately.
 They can safely be discussed separately, because there was no interplay between them during the process of implementation.

-### Mass-conversion script
+### Header conversion tool

 The flowchart from figure \ref{flowchart-conversion} starts with gathering all first-party code files.
 Implementing this was easy, although defining the